 Peter asked, ‘“How many times should I forgive someone who does something wrong to me?
 Is seven times enough?”
 Jesus answered: “Not just seven times, but seventy-seven times!”’
 (Matthew 18:21-22 CEV).
 But we shouldn’t stop there.
-If God gave each of us only seventy-seven ‘forgiveness passes’, we’d be in trouble!
-You can’t bankrupt your ‘forgiveness account’ with God.
-But when you refuse to forgive others, you’re overlooking the fact that ‘You might be needing forgiveness before the day’s out’ (Galatians 6:1 MSG).
+If God only gave us seventy-seven ‘forgiveness passes’, we’d be in trouble!
+We can’t bankrupt your ‘forgiveness account’ with God.
+But when we refuse to forgive others, we’re forgetting the fact that ‘You might be needing forgiveness before the day’s out’ (Galatians 6:1 MSG).
 The Message paraphrases Jesus’ words: ‘Forgive – only then will your heavenly Father be inclined to also wipe your slate clean’ (Mark 11:25 MSG).
-Whether it’s seven, seventy-seven, or seven thousand times, you always reap what you sow (see Galatians 6:7).
-We’re all human, and when somebody hurts us we want justice.
-But God wants you to forgive the wrongdoer before they ask or show any sign of remorse.
-Does that mean they will escape the consequences of their actions?
-No, it just means you’re not responsible for making it happen – God is.
-Harbouring grudges is spiritually, emotionally and physically draining; forgiveness energises and frees you to move on.
-Remember, you’ve been forgiven ‘in accordance with the riches of God’s grace that he lavished on us’ (Ephesians 1:7-8 NIV).
-But it comes with the requirement that you forgive others!
-When you think about the debt God forgave you, anything anyone could ever do to you pales by comparison, right?
+We’re all human, and when somebody hurts us, it’s natural that we’d want justice.
+But God wants us to forgive the person who’s hurt us before they ask for it or show any signs of remorse.
+That doesn’t mean they’ll escape the consequences of their actions, though.
+It just means we’re not responsible for making it happen – God is.
+Holding on to grudges is spiritually, emotionally and physically draining; forgiveness energises and frees us to move on.
+Remember that we’ve been forgiven ‘in accordance with the riches of God’s grace that he lavished on us’ (Ephesians 1:7-8 NIV).
+But it comes with the requirement that we forgive others, too!
+God forgives us for so many sins and wrongs.
+Let’s do the best we can to extend that grace to others.
 Annie Johnson Flint wrote: ‘His love has no limit, His grace has no measure, His power no boundary known unto men; For out of His infinite riches in Jesus, He giveth and giveth and giveth again.’
-Now that’s lavish grace!
+That really is lavish grace!